mebeim/aoc/2021/README.md

 weight equal to the risk level of B. In other words, the edges entering a node have the same weight as the risk level of the cell corresponding to that node.

-It should be pretty clear how to think about the grid as a graph now, but in case it isn't, consider the following example with a small grid and its corresponding graph representation (`S` = entrance, `E` = exit):
+Do you see consider the following example with a small grid and its corresponding graph representation (`S` = entrance, `E` = exit):

 ```none